EmmetOT/IsoMesh/README.md

 The 'nudge' stuff is an experimental solution for reducing artefacts on mesh edges and corners.
 It moves the mesh vertices a tiny bit in the direction of the sum of the normals at the voxel edge intersections.
 By itself, this simply 'inflates' the mesh.
 But alongside gradient descent, it can produce tasty sharp edges, but introduces artefacts of its own.
 I recommend keeping this value very low if you do use it.

-### A note on 'output mode'
-You may notice there is an option to switch between 'Procedural' and 'Mesh Filter' output modes.
-This changes how the mesh data is handed over to Unity for rendering.
-The 'Mesh Filter' mode simply drags the mesh data back onto the CPU and passes it in to a Mesh Filter component.
-Procedural mode is waaaay faster - using Unity's DrawProceduralIndirect to keep the data GPU-side.
-However, you will need a material which is capable of rendering geometry passed in via ComputeBuffers.
-This project is in URP, which makes it a bit of a pain to hand-write shaders, [and Unity's ShaderGraph doesn't currently support this.](https://forum.unity.com/threads/graphicsbuffer-mesh-vertices-and-compute-shaders.777548/) In my own project, I use Amplify Shader Editor.
-While I obviously can't include that, I do include the custom node: 'AmplifyNode.hlsl'.
-Hopefully the feature comes to ShaderGraph soon!

-I'll probably want to make these generated meshes interact physically in the future anyway, which will unfortunately require the meshes on the CPU side too.

 ## Raymarching
 If you're familiar with SDFs, you're familiar with raymarching.
 They very often go hand-in-hand.
 [Raymarching will also be very familiar to you if you ever go on ShaderToy.](https://www.shadertoy.com/results?query=raymarch) Again I recommend checking out Inigo Quilez for an in-depth explanation, but raymarching is basically an iterative sort of 'pseudo-raytracing' algorithm for rendering complex surfaces like SDFs.